Starting a blog in India has never been easy as it is now.

 Each headline is a promise.
 Give them exactly what they clicked for.
 If your content does not back up the headline, this will more than likely increase your bounce rate.”

 Let’s learn more winning elements for your content strategy.

 Audience-specific content – Don’t create content just because you have the topic handy.
 You need to dig down if the topic really helps your target audience.
 Go analyze your competitor’s content, see if the users are asking any specific questions in the comments section so you can cover them as well in your piece.

-Get the word count right – Short form content (<1000 words) is easy to consume and draw reader attention.
+Get the word count right – Short-form content (<1000 words) is easy to consume and draws the reader’s attention.
 Long-form content gives you a chance to create content in-depth.
-But that is not how you prepare to craft content, just write as much as the subject requires.
+But that is not how you prepare to craft content.
+Just write as much as the subject requires.

 Make it visually appealing – You will have a few moments (say 2 to 10 seconds) to catch the readers’ attention and make them stick to you.
 So make your content eye-appealing by organizing text into short sections with headings, quotes, bullet points, call-to-actions, etc.

 Proofread – Be sure to check for grammar mistakes.
 Tools like Grammarly can help you assess the grammar and readability of your content.
 Do it multiple times so that your final piece comes out with zero flaws.

 3. Create content silos

 “You can also call it a content cluster or content hub.
 For this to work, you need to write a few articles around your main keyword.
 When you link these articles to each other internally, this effectively creates a topical silo.